lurgh/infinitive-jkp717/README.md

 # THIS FORK IS A WORK IN PROGRESS

 This fork of infinitive has added read/write API and UI for multi-zone Infinity systems.
-It currently works (as of October 2023) and has been tested on a 2-zone system but it should work on unzoned or up to 4 or 8 zones.
+It currently works well (as of October 2023) and has been tested on a 2-zone system but it should work on unzoned or up to 4 or 8 zones.
 The UI adapts to show the zones that appear to be in use.

 This code has been adapted from extensive previous work of others.
 It should still work fine on non-zoned systems but there may be